akuaagyeiwaa/Eighteenpence.HTML/README.md

 <h2>CHAPTER 4</h2>
 <h3>A Mother's Yearning</h3>
 <p>AS <span class="personal-name owusu">Owusu</span>
  was going go his house, he met with his mother who had gone to his end in his absence several times that evening; and as she could not guess where he had gone, she was going to Akua Adae’s house to inquire if she had seen him.
-When Qdakwaa Aboroma (for that was the name of <span class="personal-name owusu">Owusu</span>
+When Odakwaa Aboroma (for that was the name of <span class="personal-name owusu">Owusu</span>
 ׳s mother) was going to Akua Adae's house, she met with Konaduwa who was very hotly angry.
 She asked Konaduwa why and with whom she was quarrelling; but she did not receive any answer.
 She thought Konaduwa was quarrelling with Adae.
 Odakwaa then turned and looked at <span class="personal-name owusu">Owusu</span>
  who was being led by his son Atoapoma with a lantern.
 On seeing the bandage on his head which bore a speck of blood, she exclaimed with horror, saying: "Puei, puei, puei.
 Aduemiri, you are done for.
 What gave you this wound. <span class="personal-name owusu">Owusu</span>
 , do speak to me, I am losing my mind.
 Are you a living dead?"</p>